hat-open/hat-event/docs/event.rst

     * timestamp

         This property determines the moment when the event was registered on the server.
 It is always set by the server.

     * source timestamp

         This property is optional.
 It represents the moment the Event occurred as detected by the source of the Event.
-It is always set by the client.
+It is always set by the `Eventer Client`_ (in the remainder of this article mostly referenced only as `client`).

     * payload